 - Your child's anxiety keeps him or her from doing regular daily activities.

 - Your child has new or worsening symptoms.

 - You have questions or concerns about your child's condition or care.

-- Medicines may be given to help you feel more calm and relaxed, and decrease symptoms.
+- Medicines may be given to help your child feel more calm and relaxed, and decrease symptoms.
 Medicines are usually used along with therapy.

 Help your child manage anxiety: